moneysocket/moneysocket-rfc/02-beacons.md

 ###### Hostname TLV

-A DNS hostname for where the WebSocket connection request are to be seent.
+A DNS hostname for where the WebSocket connection request are to be sent.

 1. type: 1 (`hostname`)
 2. data: